dalnefre/tart-marshal/README.md

 +----------------+                +----------------+
 ```
 The process begins by asking a _domain_
-to generate a _token_ representing a local actor.
+to generate a _token_ representing a remote reference to a local actor.
 The _token_ is then used to create a _proxy_ in another domain.
 The _proxy_ is an actor, local to another domain,
-the forwards messages across the network
+that _mashals_ and forwards messages across a network
-to the domain which generated the _token_.
+to a remote actor in the _domain_ which generated the _token_.

-On receipt of the _marshalled_ message,
+On receipt of a _marshalled_ message,
-the destination domain replaces any _tokens_
+the destination _domain_ replaces any _tokens_
 with references to local actors,
 and delivers the message to the target actor
 (identified by the _token_ used to create the _proxy_).
+Unrecognized _tokens_ are replaced by
+new local _proxies_ for remote references.

 ## Usage